Water based adhesives and sealants for sustainability

 Another way to categorize water based adhesives is by the manner in which they form bonds.
 The two groups are wet bonding and dry bonding (contact adhesives).

 Wet bonding waterborne adhesives are those that cure through water evaporation, and include both dispersion and emulsion adhesives, and water based solution adhesives which are predominantly wet bonding.
 In this bonding process the waterborne adhesive is applied either to one adherent or both of them.
 The adherents meet each other while the adhesive is not dry, hence the name wet bonding.
-As curing takes place as a result of evaporation, it is extremely important that at least one of the adherents is porous, absorbing the water, and allowing it to leave the system faster.
+As curing takes place as a result of evaporation, it is extremely important that at least one of the adherents is porous, absorbing the water, and allowing it to leave the water-borne adhesive system faster.
 If none the adherents is porous, curing and hardening may take a long time.
-Wet bonding water based adhesive systems are used mainly in the paper, packaging and furniture as well as mattress industries.
+Wet bonding water based adhesive systems are used mainly in the paper and packaging laminating processes as well as furniture and mattress industries.

 2. Waterborne contact adhesives